 6. Wait.
 Check the slide under the microscope periodically (every 5 minutes or so), monitoring for crystal growth.
 Within minutes, we were able to see some beautiful structures develop.

 In the above photo, you can see some of the nucleation taking place.
 Crystal spikes are starting to reach out and form pretty patterns.
 My favorite thing about this photo though, is that you can also see the salts that have been broken down by the chemical reaction between the bluing and the ammonia.
 These tiny salt crystals were everywhere!

 We checked under the microscope every few minutes.
 Because there was so little liquid to begin with, evaporation and nucleation occurred at a rapid pace.
 Within twenty minutes a full crystal garden had developed and we were able to see some stunning pictures at the microscopic level!
 Here are some of the larger crystals (these are the white crystals you see billowing out on the slide):

 My favorite picture of all though, came from the garden after it had set.
 We could see the crystal garden in its larger form above, but we could also see some of the smaller crystals as they were beginning to form around it.
 Because we had such small amounts of liquid and the evaporation occurred so quickly, these crystals were sort of frozen in formation and they were stunning!

 As we learned more about how crystals form and where they can occur in nature, it has made us really appreciate them when we see them.
-Sometimes, when we see crystals in the ground, we're looking at time, heat, and pressure, and these effects on the structure of atoms.
-When we season with salt, or sweeten with sugar, we're ingesting the results of mineral soaked solutions evaporating over time.
+Sometimes, when we see crystals on the ground, we’re looking at time, heat, and pressure, and these effects on the structure of atoms.
+When we season with salt, or sweeten with sugar, we’re ingesting the results of mineral soaked solutions evaporating over time.
 Getting a really good look at the results of these processes has allowed us to really appreciate things in a fuller way.
 There is beauty all around you, you just have to look for it!

 It may just be in your kitchen cabinets, as gems waiting to be discovered.